 Hon.
-Michael Bloomberg Mayor City Hall New York, NY 10007
+Bill de Blasio Mayor City Hall New York, NY 10007

-Re: Statement on the Preliminary Budget, Fiscal Year (FY) 2014
+Re: Statement on the Preliminary Budget, Fiscal Year (FY) 2015

-Dear Mayor Bloomberg:
+Dear Mayor de Blasio:

-Manhattan Community Board Four (hereafter "MCD4") is grateful for the opportunity to review your \$70.1 billion Preliminary Budget for FY 2014.
+Manhattan Community Board Four (hereafter "MCB4") is grateful for the opportunity to review your \$73.7 billion Preliminary Budget for FY 2014.
 We did this examination keeping in mind the many pressing needs of our community, which we have prioritized as follows (all of equal weight):

-- Improving our quality of life with the creation of additional green spaces; schools; educational, community and cultural facility spaces; and a better balance in street usage between pedestrians, bicycles and vehicles, - Attracting development that makes available more affordable housing that is permanent and that enhances diversity and positive neighborhood relations among disparate groups, - Maintaining our neighborhood character and stability, and - Preventing displacement and eviction.
+- Improving our quality of life with the creation of additional green spaces; schools; educational, community and cultural facility spaces; and an appropriate balance in street usage between pedestrians, bicycles and vehicles, - Attracting development that makes available more affordable housing that is permanent and that enhances diversity and positive neighborhood relations among disparate groups, - Maintaining our neighborhood character and stability, and - Preventing displacement and evictions of current residents and businesses. .